peytondodd/cannabiskingdom/README.md

 - Add dispensary, provides healthcare, consumes cannabis (if possible?)
 - Add cannabutter to creamery
 - Potential upgraded to plantation that procudes femanized seeds as a by-product
+- Custom textures for Biofuel Plant and Hemp Factory. (will likely still use the meshes)

 #### &copy; 2018 Ethan Cochran